Awelekenn/PowerBI---Median-Household-Income-Data/README.md

 ---

 ## Methodology

-Outline the steps taken in the analysis.
-This could include:

 1. **Data Collection**: The data was collected by web scraping via Power BI
 2. **Tools & Libraries**: Power Bi